hashicorp/consul/ui/packages/consul-ui/README.md

 * `make test` or `yarn run test`
 * `make test-view` or `yarn run test:view` to view the tests running in Chrome

+For more guidance on running tests, see the [testing section of the engineering docs](./docs/testing.mdx).

 OSS only tests can also be run using: